/tag/rivanna

 UVA Research Computing can help you find the right system for your computational workloads.
 From supercomputers to HIPAA secure systems to cloud-based deployments with advanced infrastructure, various systems are available to researchers.

 Facilities Statement - Are you submitting a grant proposal and need standard information about UVA research computing environments?
 Get it here.
-High Performance Computing - Rivanna A traditional high performance cluster with a resource manager, a large file system, modules, and MPI processing.
-Get Started on Rivanna Secure Computing for Highly Sensitive Data - Ivy A multi-platform, HIPAA-compliant system for secure data that includes dedicated virtual machines (Linux and Windows), JupyterLab Notebooks, and Apache Spark.
+High Performance Computing - Rivanna and Afton A traditional high performance cluster with a resource manager, a large file system, modules, and MPI processing.
+Get Started with UVA HPC Secure Computing for Highly Sensitive Data - Ivy A multi-platform, HIPAA-compliant system for secure data that includes dedicated virtual machines (Linux and Windows), JupyterLab Notebooks, and Apache Spark.

 • Launching RStudio Server from an Apptainer Container

 Rocker provides many software containers for R. Due to the default permission settings of our file system, launching an RStudio Server session is not straightforward.
-If you are interested in using their containers on Rivanna, please follow these steps.
+If you are interested in using their containers on the HPC system, please follow these steps.

 Pull container Use Apptainer to pull the container.
 We will use geospatial in this example.